 9. Work for free

-You may find it difficult to accept this one, but starting as a digital marketer, you may need to offer free services at one point in your career.
+You may find it difficult to accept, but as a digital marketer, you may need to offer free services at some point in your career.

 The purpose is to announce yourself as a credible freelancer and showcase what you can execute.